igordejanovic/igordejanovic.github.io/_posts/2016-11-08-my-spacemacs-odyssey.md

 logical.
 For fugitive It took me quite some time to get to the speed.

-To call magit status use `SPC g s` or to call magit menu `SPC g m`. `SPC g` is prefix for some of the Magit commands.
+To call magit status use `SPC g s` or to call magit menu `SPC g m`. `SPC g` is prefix for some of the more frequently used Magit commands.
 Check out blame mode, it is really nice `SPC g b`.

 # flycheck